Latter Rain (post–World War II movement): Founders

-Fred Poole pastored a Latter Rain church in Philadelphia.

 Ministers Fellowship International

 Ministers Fellowship International (MFI) is the most prominent direct descendant of the Latter Rain movement and one that is considered mainstream in theology.
 It founded Portland Bible College in Portland, Oregon, which is a leading institution in the Latter Rain tradition.
 Many of the books used by Latter Rain churches are textbooks created for Portland Bible College and written by its original teachers.
 These books include Present Day Truths by Dick Iverson and many by Kevin Conner.
 City Bible Publishing carries many contemporary books that define the movement.
 Kevin Conner's Tabernacle of David and Present Day Truths are classics on worship and restoration.

 MFI's leadership includes many significant figures from the early years of the movement.